jmandel/ehi-living-manual/src/chapters/04-03-cross-domain-analysis.md

 ---
-# Chapter 4.3: Cross-Domain Analysis: From Clicks to Cash
+# Cross-Domain Analysis: From Clicks to Cash

 *Purpose: To synthesize everything you've learned, demonstrating how to answer complex questions that span clinical, financial, and operational domains.*